funkhaus/fh-components/README.md

 git clone https://github.com/funkhaus/fh-components
 ```

-Then, in your Vuepress instance:
+Then, in your Vuehaus instance:

 ```sh
 npm link fh-components ~/your-misc-repo-directory/fh-components
 ```

-This will create a symlink from Vuepress's `npm_modules/fh-components` to the master fh-components install.
+This will create a symlink from Vuehaus's `npm_modules/fh-components` to the master fh-components install.

 ## New Components